Creative Nonfiction Grant

-All creative nonfiction writers under contract with a publisher and at least two years into their contract are encouraged to apply by May 1, 2017.
+All creative nonfiction writers under contract with a publisher and at least two years into their contract are encouraged to apply online by May 2, 2018.
 Applicants must be US citizens or residents.
 Whiting welcomes submissions for works of history, cultural or political reportage, biography, memoir, the sciences, philosophy, criticism, food or travel writing, and personal essays, among other categories.
-Courtney Hodell, Director of Writers’ Programs at the Foundation, comments, “We’re looking for nonfiction that stirs us and makes us think; we want to encourage writers to take on the mapping of complex and nuanced ideas that can’t be explored in any other form, and to express these ideas with all the beauty and intensity they can muster.
-Such books will only become more crucial to the life of our culture in the years ahead.

-• The original proposal to publishers that led to the contract
+• The original proposal that led to the contract with a publisher

 • Up to three sample chapters in their most current form